shedock/shedock/NOTES.md

 - The need for dockerizing your shell scripts.
 - The awesomeness of Alpine images.
 - Static v/s Dynamic Libraries, Linking etc.
-- Cool things you can do via shell scripts.
 - Best practices for shell scripts.

 ## Reads